camponogaraviera/aws/interview_prep/README.md

 ---

-# 6) Which AWS services should be used to design an app that requires 1M+ concurrent connections (e.g., chat apps, multiplayer games, etc.) and high throughput?
+# 6) Which AWS services should be used to design an app that requires 1M+ long-lived concurrent connections (e.g., chat apps, multiplayer games, etc.) and high throughput?

 **Answer:**

-- For 1M+ long-lived concurrent connections and high throughput (millions of requests per second), set up a [Network Load Balancer (NLB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) to distribute TCP traffic to backend workloads (such as containers running in ECS or EKS, or applications on EC2 instances).
-An [Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) also supports WebSockets and adds Layer 7 features like routing and WAF, but NLB generally scales better for extreme concurrency and throughput.
+- For 1M+ long-lived concurrent connections and high throughput (millions of requests per second), set up a [Network Load Balancer (NLB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) that operates at the transport layer 4 (TCP/UDP) to distribute TCP traffic to backend workloads (such as containers running on EC2 instances with ECS/EKS as the orchestration layer), then possibly an [Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) if application Layer 7 features are required further downstream (e.g., HTTP routing and WAF).

+- Usually, NLB pair with WebSockets and streaming, while ALB pair with REST + WAF.
+NLB is protocol agnostic, i.e., it does not interpret, parse, or modify application-layer protocols, it only forwards raw transport-layer traffic.
+It only looks at source/destination IP and port and does not care if bytes are HTTP requests, WebSocket frames, TLS, or raw binary.

 - For large-scale workloads requiring millions of concurrent connections, configure the Network Load Balancer to use the [IP target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) instead of the [instance target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type).
 This enables more granular load balancing across containerized services or multiple Elastic Network Interface (ENI) backends, improving scalability and connection distribution.

-- If using WebSocket, implement a custom WebSocket API with either `uWebSockets.js`, `Colyseus`, or `Socket.IO`, instead of using the [API Gateway WebSocket API](https://docs.aws.amazon.com/zh_tw/apigateway/latest/developerguide/apigateway-websocket-api.html) (see the [notes section](#notes)).
+- If WebSocket is required, implement a custom WebSocket API with either `uWebSockets.js`, `Colyseus`, or `Socket.IO`, instead of using [API Gateway WebSocket API](https://docs.aws.amazon.com/zh_tw/apigateway/latest/developerguide/apigateway-websocket-api.html) (see the [notes section](#notes)).

 ---